 - source is the name of the file, or unit number, containing the PLANC program to be compiled.
 This parameter cannot be omitted.
 If TERMINAL or unit 1 is specified, input is accepted from the terminal, line by line, until a \$EOF command is encountered in the input stream.
 If a file name is specified, it must obey the usual SINTRAN syntactic form and conventions.
-Default type is SYMB. - list is the name of the file or unit number to which the source listing will be printed by the compiler.
+Default type is SYMB or PLNC.
+The compiler first looks for type SYMB, then for type PLNC. - list is the name of the file or unit number to which the source listing will be printed by the compiler.
 The format of the output will be suitable for printing and will contain the ASCII characters, line feed (LF), carriage return (CR), and form feed (FF) for carriage control.

-If O is specified or the parameter is omitted, the listing is suppressed.
+If 0 is specified or the parameter is omitted, the listing is suppressed.
 The default list file type is SYMB.